thomascate/automate_terraform/README.md

 1. Run `terraform plan`.
 1. Run `terraform apply`.

+Final preparation for training:

+1. Create a table mapping IP addresses to cardnames.
+Each card should have an Automate Server, a Chef Server, and a Runner assigned by each machine's respective IP.
+1. Pass out cards during training to students to assign machines.

 # Variables in terraform.tfvars

 - student_count - The number of students for whom to deploy infastructure.
 It is generally advised to over-provision by a few clusters in case problems with instances arise. e.g., If you have 15 students, set `student_count` to `18`.
+Be sure also to include the instructor in the count.

 - aws_ami - The EC2 AMI to use for your instances.
 Presently, this course is only tested with Irving Popovetsky's 2017/02/16 release of his [High Performance CentOS 7 AMI](https://github.com/irvingpop/packer-chef-highperf-centos7-ami).
 The following are matching AMI/Region pairs suggested for use in this training: